You Don’t Have to Live in Pain and Frustration

 Many health insurance plans cover wound care treatment.
 Please bring your insurance information with you on your first visit to our Wound Care office.

-If you have a chronic, non-healing wound, please ask your doctor for a referral to the Center for Wound Healing.
-Physicians may refer patients to the Center for Wound Healing at Memorial Hospital Pembroke, or patients may call the Center directly at 954-883-8014 to schedule an evaluation of any chronic or non-healing wound.
+If you have a chronic, non-healing wound, please ask your doctor for a referral to Memorial Center for Wound Healing and Hyperbaric Oxygen Therapy.
+Physicians may refer patients to Memorial Center for Wound Healing and Hyperbaric Oxygen Therapy at Memorial Hospital Pembroke, or patients may call the Center directly at 954-883-8014 to schedule an evaluation of any chronic or non-healing wound.